top of page

 Millions of amputees require above-knee prostheses.
 Many non-government organizations like Ratna Nidhi Charitable Trust fabricate and supply them to marginalized patients.
 They needed to improve the fitment using patient-customized sockets, and yet reduce the overall lead time.
 The project was carried out at the Biomedical Engineering Technology Innovation Center, IIT Bombay and supported by Google.
 It also involved IIT Madras (for knee joint) and MGM Hospital (for gait study).

-My work included measurement design, generation of stump models using field data, comparison and validation of the developed parametric model, and fabrication and assembly.
+Caried out measurement design, generation of stump models using field data, comparison and validation of the developed parametric model, and supported in fabrication and assembly.

 Screen Shot 2024-06-10 at 2.10.20 PM.png